samWson/smalltalk-and-erlang/article.md

 The previous section is a simple low level example but we almost never need to create this behavior ourself in Elixir or Erlang.
 The `Agent` module is a simple abstraction that allows state to be retrieved and updated.

 Agent is a part of OTP, a framework that Erlang is well known for and there are many more abstractions based on processes there too.
-GenServers a process that abstracts the server of a client-server relation.
-Tasks will typically execute one particular action throughout their lifetime.
+GenServers are a process that abstracts the server of a client-server relation.
+Tasks abstract a single purpose process that will typically execute one particular action throughout their lifetime.

 So an Erlang application using OTP is likely to have many independent processes communicating by sending messages to each other.
 Processes are being supervised, killed, restarted, and spawned all the time.

-_comparison of objects and messages_

-A key point of difference is that Processes take the idea of encapsulation even further than objects.
-In a single thread of execution when a message is sent to another object that thread of execution will move from the sender to the receiver, into any operation, and back to the sender again as a result is returned.
-Processes are on their own threads of execution.
-When a process sends a message to another that thread of execution is totally isolated.
-Not only do processes isolate state, they also isolate threads of execution.

-_OTP may be an example of object oriented design at the architecture level_

-_other possible examples of object oriented programing e.g. the Internet_

-_ending: does this even matter?_

-A key thing I found is that the definition of Object Oriented Programming is that was never intended to be static, as in it's just something to be learned (I don't refer to static vs. dynamic programming systems).
-Object Oriented as a concept went through several iterations of Smalltalk internally at Xerox and evolved with each iteration.

-With that in mind it's reasonable to take the idea of objects and messages an implement them in other novel ways, such as independent communicating processes.
+OTP is a high level frame work that models the behavior of a program as message communicating processes.
+Smalltalk is a pure Object Oriented language.
+The language is objects all the way down and so too higher level frameworks must also be modeled on the idea of message sending objects.

 ### Message Oriented Programming?

-This is my favorite quote from Alan Kay because it really says something important about Object Oriented as a model for system interaction:
+Of all the quotes I've sourced from Alan Kay this is my favorite because it really says something important about Object Oriented as a model for system interaction:

 _I'm sorry that I long ago coined the term "objects" for this topic because it gets many people to focus on the lesser idea.
 The big idea is "messaging"..._

-OTP is a high level frame work that models the behavior of a program as message communicating processes.
-Smalltalk is a pure Object Oriented language.
-The language is objects all the way down and so too higher level frameworks must also be modeled on the idea of message sending objects.

-The idea was that the program is all about the messages that need to be sent.
+The idea was that the system is all about the messages that need to be sent.
 It's not about which objects you need.
 So perhaps it should have been called **Message Oriented Programming**.

 ### Object Oriented is not just a Language Feature